 But surely that's a "duh" question - theoretically individuals seek utility and firms seek profits.
 And practically, Chief Justice of the Delaware Supreme Court reminds us - corporate governance is little more than the advantage to the stronger - "power is purpose" in their system of corporate governance.
 In America, if an 800 pound gorilla wants more bananas, the directors hand over the bananas!

 In Australia, the question is far more nuanced and turns on two vital difference:

 First, firms (in the form of a corporation) having existence must seek utility.
-The use value embodied in multitudes of capital required to sustain their very existence.
+The use value embodied in the different forms of capital required to sustain their very existence.
 Profits of course have a use value but surprising less than other forms of capital.

 Second, might is not right under Australian law.
 Directors owe their duty to the corporation and not the shareholder or anyone else.
-There is no duty to feed the Gorilla in Australia.
-In fact, Directors who do may find themselves on the wrong side of the law.
+In Australia, there is no duty to feed the Gorilla or any other animal in the zoo.
+In fact, directors who do, may find themselves on the wrong side of the law.

-In a country where corporations exist and have their own utilty, the decision whether to close the plant requires a very different level of analysis:
+In a country where corporations exist and have their own utility, the decision whether to close the plant requires a very different level of analysis: